caangeenbrug-fv/k3s-msg-app-excercise/README.md

 - **Reliable Messaging**: In-cluster communication is robust and fault-tolerant, ensuring messages are delivered between pods.
 - **Automatic Image Pushing upon Release**: There is a GitHub workflow that leverage buildx to build and push images to a private Docker registry

-## Next Steps

-- For test machine deployment, repeat the above steps on your target machine with k3s or any compatible Kubernetes environment.
-- Adjust deployment scripts and manifests as needed for your specific environment or CI/CD pipeline.